 We offer hands-on equipment training on all of our equipment.
 Training for the equipment can range from one to three sessions depending on the user's familiarity with the techniques.
-Usually, an MCL team member will conduct the first training session in which the trainer is operating the equipment and teaching.
+Usually, an MCL team member will conduct the first training session in which the trainer operates and teaches about the equipment.
 Subsequent training sessions will take place with the user operating the equipment and a member of the MCL team supervising.
 If necessary, we can do a third training session on equipment or training sessions on the analysis tool.

 For any X-ray use on campus, users need to go through "Analytical X-ray radiation safety training" through the Radiation Safety Office (RSO).
 There are two parts to this training, 1) an online portion and 2) an in-class seminar.
 You must sign up and attend the "Analytical X-ray In-Person Class" which is offered monthly before a certificate will be sent to us.
 You can find more information at the Radiation Safety Office's website.
 After we've received your "Radiation Safety Training for Analytical X-Ray" certificate, we can then train you on the X-ray diffraction (XRD) systems.

 For those users who would prefer the lab to provide their sample's data from our equipment, our team members can run the instruments for you, collect the data, and send that information to you for analysis.
 You will be asked to fill out an analysis request form.

 In addition to providing training for new users, the MCL team is available to help users in the design of experiments, analyze the data, and interpret the results.

 In general, macroscopic refers to objects or phenomena that are visible to the naked eye.
 This is in contrast to microscopic, which refers to magnifying instruments necessary to observe very small objects or phenomena.
 When observing something on the macroscopic scale, you're measuring some type of bulk property, which is based on a collective system as a whole, rather than on a molecular or unit cell basis.